-For $10 a month, I see the value in this for beginner and intermediate players.
-A 30 day trial will allow you to try it out for a full month before paying.
+I see the value in this for beginner and intermediate players.
+A 14 day trial (for the annual subscription) will allow you to try it out for two whole weeks before paying.
 Like I said above, learning online is the future.
 It allows you to progress at a much faster pace than with weekly one on one lessons.

 Why pay $100 per month for 4 hours of instruction when you can pay $12.50 per month for unlimited instruction?
 To me, this is a no brainer.
 If you are on the fence, sign up for the free trial and see if you like it.
 You can always cancel if you don’t.